 A patient shall not be denied custody or visitation of a minor for using medical marijuana, unless the patient's behavior is such that it creates an unreasonable danger to the minor.

 Illinois does not honor reciprocity.
-Only registry identification cards issued through the Illinois Department of Public Health Division of Medical Cannabis are valid in Illinois.
+Only Registry ID Cards issued through the DPH are valid in Illinois.